sophiacofone/valorant_omnic/win_loss/win_loss.md

 |   self_post_spike_max_ammo_reserve_loss    |   -0.27191360986471900  |
 |   opponent1_pre_spike_deaths               |   0.6753087258632680    |

+We still see deaths/health as big predictors, but also credits (for the first time), ability usage, headshots.

 ## Decision Tree Model
-Even though I acheied good results with the simple logistic regression models, I wanted to also explore a non-linear classifier like decision trees. cision tree to find which features split the data best (which would suggest they are significant in determining wins and losses),

-Decision trees work by ...
+Even though I acheied good results with the simple logistic regression models, I wanted to also explore a non-linear classifier like decision trees.
+Dcision tree to find which features split the data best (which would suggest they are significant in determining wins and losses), Decision trees work by ...

 #### Permutation Importance
 Directly measures variable importance by observing the effect on model accuracy of randomly shuffling each predictor variable.
 It's a more robust way than merely looking at feature importance, especially when features are correlated.

-#### Partial Dependence Plots (PDPs
-Plots that show how a feature affects predictions.
-They could help to see whether the relationship between the target and a feature is linear, monotonic, or more complex.

 ## Does this change depending on if you are attacking or defending?